Heather Mac Donald: Views

+In another private correspondence with Claremont Institute affiliates, Mac Donald criticized Peter Thiel's gay marriage (placing 'marriage' in sneer quotes), mocking Thiel's husband and saying that Thiel's outside boyfriend who had recently committed suicide showed that gay men “are much more prone” to extramarital affairs “on the empirical basis of testosterone unchecked by female modesty.”

 In a 2019 op-ed titled, "Trump Isn’t the One Dividing Us by Race", she argued that Democrats and the media are at fault for racial divisions in the United States.
 She argued that it is those on the left who have emboldened white supremacists.
 She argued that Donald Trump is not racially divisive because he "rarely uses racial categories in his speech or his tweets."

 During the COVID-19 pandemic, she criticized March 2020 shelter-in-place policies as "unbridled panic".
 She argued in March 2020 that COVID-19 would have a similar casualty rate as the flu, despite public health experts saying otherwise.